 Professional development credits

 Each professional association determines the number of credits granted for professional development.
-Contact the SAIT Instructor for your profession for details.
+Contact the SAIT Instructor of your profession for details.

 Practicum instructor contacts:

-- Dental Assisting: Michelle Shaben, Anna King, Patricia Stoness or Stacey Chaisson
+- Dental Assisting: Michelle Shaben, Anna King, Patricia Stoness or Kim Penner

 - Diagnostic Medical Sonography: Valerie West, Mark Rogers, Jennifer Chaudhary, Shannon Thomsen